daniela-v/CWSchedulingApp/README.md

 <br/>

 # Coursework Scheduling Application
-Project for the Web Platform Development 2 module at GCU.

 This is a web-based coursework scheduling application designed to help students cope with multiple coursework assignments.